How to move from one dimensional data management to an efficient lab landscape

 Drug development productivity continues to fall, yet the pressure is rising on teams to find new insights at a faster pace.
 This is a difficult task when the data needed to drive discovery is siloed and one dimensional.

-In this interview, April Pisek and Unjulie Bhanot, Solution Consultants from IDBS all share the challenges impacting drug development and discovery, how to map out the laboratory landscape and what to consider when transitioning to an automated system.
+In this interview, April Pisek and Unjulie Bhanot, Solution Owner (Biologics Development) from IDBS all share the challenges impacting drug development and discovery, how to map out the laboratory landscape and what to consider when transitioning to an automated system.

 Deep Dive: Join April and Unjulie for their webinar at Smart Labs Digital.
 Secure your place here